cedardb/docs/content/references/datatypes/text.md

 ## Unicode Collation Support

 [Unicode collations](https://en.wikipedia.org/wiki/Collation) allow comparisons of string data.
-In the default collation, strings are ordered lexicographically byte-by-byte by their UTF-8 encoding.
+In the default collation, strings are ordered `binary`, i.e., lexicographically byte-by-byte by their UTF-8 encoding.
+Collates can be specified as [Unicode CLDR locale identifiers](https://unicode.org/reports/tr35/#Canonical_Unicode_Locale_Identifiers) with the additional tags `_ci` for case-insensitivity, and `_ai` for accent-insensitivity.

 For example, a case-insensitive collate can be useful for text comparison:
 ```sql